shengchao-lin/shengchao-lin.github.io/docs/_pages/about.md

 My research lies mainly in parallel methods for PDE constrained optimization and recurrent neural networks.
 I was co-organizer of a [reading group](/reading-group/).

-I currently work at the Optimization Toolbox team for MATLAB at [**MathWorks**](https://www.mathworks.com/products/optimization.html).
+I am the lead developer in embedded optimization at the Optimization Toolbox team at [**MathWorks**](https://www.mathworks.com/products/optimization.html).
 My works focus on general nonlinear optimization algorithms their deployment in safety critical areas.